anselmh/object-fit/README.md

 # Polyfill for CSS `object-fit` property

-This is a headless polyfill for the CSS object-fit property which defines the sizing mode for content images (similar to background-size for CSS background sources).
+This is a headless polyfill for the CSS `object-fit` property which defines the sizing mode for content images (similar to background-size for CSS background sources).

 ## The Webstandard

-The Specification for `object-fit` is to be found at [W3C CSS3 Images](http://www.w3.org/TR/css3-images/#the-object-fit).
-The property scales the image to fit in a certain way into a defined area, e.g.:
+The specification for `object-fit` is to be found at [W3C CSS3 Images](http://www.w3.org/TR/css3-images/#the-object-fit).
+The property scales the image to fit in a certain way into a defined area, e.g:

 	img {
 		width: 100%; // dimensions are mandatory
 		height: 35em; // dimensions are mandatory

 		object-fit: cover;
 		overflow: hidden; // Cuts off the parts of the image poking out }

 Normally, the image would be stretched to the specified dimensions but due to the usage of the CSS property `object-fit: cover;` the image now is scaled proportionally, until every pixel of the defined area is covered by parts of it.
 In the case of cover this means that parts of the image will overlap the given area.